Fingerprinting and DNA

 Why do we no longer do fingerprinting for immigration reasons?

-The CPS Police Information Check Unit is focused on providing fingerprint services for only those applicants who require a police background check or vulnerable sector screening.
+The CPS Police Information Check is focused on providing fingerprint services for only those applicants who require a police background check or vulnerable sector screening.
 Fingerprinting for immigration purposes requires the collection of fingerprints only, and there are several private companies in Calgary that can provide this service with more efficient turnaround times for Calgarians.

 How much does it cost to obtain certain types of fingerprinting?